Staph Infection

 Different strains of Staphylococcus bacteria can cause various diseases and colonize the skin and mucous membranes.
 These bacteria can also be found in animals.

-Introduction – Human bacterial flora
+Introduction – Human Bacterial Flora

 The human body naturally contains fungi and bacteria known as human physiological bacterial flora.
 These microorganisms play a crucial role in maintaining the body's overall health.
 When present in the right balance, they promote proper bodily functioning without causing infections.